-Solution: 2.2 Roll Back Display Driver.
+Roll Back Display Driver.

 According to many Windows user, “system thread exception not handled” error occur due to faulty display or graphics driver.
 So, if you have installed any graphics driver recently, then you need to uninstall it.
-In Windows, you can roll back device driver to the previous version.
-So, instead of uninstalling the driver completely, we are going to roll back driver.
+In Windows, you can roll back the device driver to the previous version.
+So, instead of uninstalling the driver completely, we are going to roll back the driver.

 To do this, you need to boot your system in safe mode.
 In safe mode, Windows uses standard VGA graphics mode.
-So, you will not face “system_thread_exception_not_handled” error.
+So, you will not face the “system_thread_exception_not_handled” error.

-Step: 1 To open device manager, press Windows + R key.
+Step: 1 To open the device manager, press Windows + R key.
 And in run window, type “devmgmt.msc” and then press enter.

 Step: 2 Now, in device manager, expand the display adaptors.

-- After that right click on graphics driver and then click on properties.
+- After that right-click on graphics driver and then click on properties.